 Moina Michael9 November 1918

-An American Professor and humanitarian named Moina Michael wrote a response to McCrae’s poem entitled We Shall Keep The Faith in 1918.
+Moina Michael, an American Professor and humanitarian, wrote a response to McCrae’s poem entitled We Shall Keep The Faith in 1918.
 She vowed to always wear a poppy as a symbol of Remembrance for those who served in the war.
-Michael realised the need to provide financial and occupational support for ex-Servicemen after teaching a class of disabled veterans at the University of Georgia, and pursued the idea of selling silk poppies to raise funds for them.
+Michael had the idea of selling silk poppies to raise funds for ex-Servicemen.

 The Disabled Society founded1 January 1920